abhishekarya1/DSA-2k23/strings.md

 **Isomorphic Strings**:
-- check map keys for existance of `s[i]`, if present value must be same as `t[i]`, if not present check if `t[i]` present in map values, if present if must be equal to `s[i]` (easier to do in Java)
+- using a single map: check map keys for existance of `s[i]`, if present value must be same as `t[i]`, if not present check if `t[i]` present in map values, if present that means it already corresponds to some other char and not isomorphic (return false), if not present then that means both `s[i]` and `t[i]` are occuring for the first time (create mapping)
-- track last occured index in 2 hashes each of a string and they should be same, if not same then not isomorphic
+- using two hashes of size 256: track last occured index in 2 hashes each of a string and they should be same, if not same then not isomorphic

 **Longest Common Prefix**: multiple approaches
 - check pairwise